 D.1.
-Administration: Enter a description of the administrative activities and staff supported by I-C funds in the box provided.
+Administration: Enter a description of the administrative activities and staff supported directly by Title I-C funds (not through Title I-C funds transferred to the Consolidated Administrative Pool) in the box provided.
 Include the number, name(s), and title(s) of any staff serving in this capacity.